jphetphoumy/hackandpwned/content/articles/creating-a-simple-chatbot-with-langchain-and-ollama.md

 ## What is Retrieval-Augmented Generation (RAG) ?

-Retrieval-Augmented Generation, or RAG, is this super cool tech that supercharges large language models (LLMs) like the ones we use in AI chatbots and search engines.
+Retrieval-Augmented Generation, or RAG, is this super cool technique that supercharges large language models (LLMs) like the ones we use in AI chatbots.
 Basically, it makes AI responses smarter by pulling in fresh, relevant info from external sources right when you need it.

 ### Why RAG Rocks for LLMS !